 Break Down of What Is a Customer Journey Map

 Section 1: This provides the lens provides constraints for the map by assigning (1) a persona (“who”) and (2) the scenario to be examined (“context – e.g. where and when”).

 Section 5,6,7 and 8: The center of the map is the customer experience, usually aligned across phases of the journey.
 The actions, thoughts, and emotional experience of the customer across the touchpoints.

-Zone C: The output will depend on the business goal.
-Typically, it will describe the insights and pain points discovered, and the (7) opportunities to focus on going forward, as well as (8) internal ownership.
+Section 9: The exact words expressed by the customer will depend on the business goal.
+Typically, it will describe the insights and pain points discovered, and the opportunities to focus on going forward, as well as (8) internal ownership.

 The Benefits of a Customer Journey Map

 The customer journey map is a compelling way for organisations to develop a competitive advantage.
 The customer experience (CX) has become a key differentiator for today’s top brands, with companies in all industries rushing forward to advance their CX programs.
 For maximum CX results, companies need to have a sense of the future of the customer experience to best allocate precious time and resources.

 A customer journey map is a visualization tool to help build a big picture that cuts across silos of activities within an organisation.
 When I use them with cross-departmental teams they build a deeper understanding and focus on achieving business goals.

 The customer journey map forms a way of looking from the outside-in that changes the perspective of team members.
 The customer journey mapping process helps break down the typical silos that inhibit collaboration and create a shared vision of the organisation.